ecmwf-ifs/dwarf-p-cloudsc/README.md

 * **cloudsc-loki-c**: A prototype C transpilation pipeline that converts the kernel to C and calls it via iso_c_bindings interfaces from the driver.

+#### A note on accuracy in Loki variants
+The original CLOUDSC kernel contains a bug that forces the use of a single precision constant for an exponential computation.
+This has been corrected in the Loki-specific variants, resulting in small deviations in the final results for some variables against the reference data from the original version.